medizininformatik-initiative/calm-qe/README.md

 The purpose of this set of scripts is to determine a cohort dataset specifically for patients whose primary diagnoses are associated with Asthma or Chronic Obstructive Pulmonary Disease (COPD).
 The scripts identify and extract locally relevant patient data from FHIR server resources available.
-This obtained cohort dataset determines a primary set to continue a further analysis to determine and quantify patients with secondary conditions, observations, and specific medication records related.
+This obtained cohort dataset determines a primary set to continue further analysis to determine and quantify patients with secondary conditions, observations, and specific medication records related.

 To run this project is necessary to cover the following requirements:
 -	Connection to a FHIR Server